kcw2297/kcw2297/README.md

 - 🌱 I’m currently learning FullStack Web Developer in Udacity!
 - 💞️ I’m looking to collaborate on mini project
 - 📫 How to reach me 010-7274-2371, https://blog.naver.com/health2297
+- 👀 I am always open to do new stuff